HungKNguyen/MineSweeperCloneAndAISolver/README.md

 # MineSweeperClone
 This is a simple clone of the Microsoft game, Minesweeper.
 This project was created using the library pygame for Python.
-The project also intergrated a simple AI that will solve the game.
+The project also integrated a simple AI that will solve the game.
 Since Minesweeper doesn't guarantee a solved game, the AI might fail due to random change (in my experience, the AI will solve the game reliably for a game with 16x30 grid and 70 bombs).
 ## How to use
 Install pygame:
 ```